Gemstone Meanings: The Symbolism of Your Jewels

 Amethyst is considered the world’s most popular purple gemstone.
 The ancient Greeks associated amethyst with the wine god known as Bacchus and thought that possession of the gem could stop drunkenness.
 Some also believe that the amethyst gemstone could make the owner calm and astute.
 Amethyst is the birthstone of February.

 The name aquamarine stems from the grand seawater, with a color that emulates the setting.
 When it comes to the symbolism of aquamarine, many associate this gem with courage, good health, and more.
 Since aquamarine ties in closely with water and good health, many sailors even go as far as to keep an aquamarine gem with them to ensure safe travel across the sea.
 Aquamarine accompanies bloodstone as the birthstones of March.

 Another common gemstone many people incorporate into their jewelry is a citrine.
 Based on the name alone, you could probably guess that it possesses an orange hue, but there’s much more to the gem.
 According to Chinese feng shui belief, the citrine gem can lead to wealth.
 The citrine jewel is also known for being the “healing quartz.”
 This belief stems from the legend that the gem can grant the wearer strength and fortitude.

-Citrine is also the “go to” stone for wealth.
+Citrine is also the “go to” stone for wealth and good fortune.
 Any questions you have about your financial situation can be safely shared with this stone.
 As with everything in our lives, problems do not occur in isolation, and any worries or fears you have around money may well manifest themselves as digestive disorders or abdominal pains.
 If you can rule out a specific cause for a short lived digestive problem (eating the wrong thing for example!) it is worth going a little deeper and asking yourself whether your thoughts and emotions are upsetting your stomach.
 Citrine accompanies topaz as the birthstones of November.